William M. Tsutsui

 An 1893 Hendrix graduate, Reynolds was the first non-clergyman to serve as

-a professor before continuing his teaching career at the University of Arkansas
+as a professor before continuing his teaching career at the University of

-in 1902, where he was head of the history and political science department.
+Arkansas in 1902, where he was head of the history and political science

-Over the next decade, he developed a reputation as one of the state's most active
+department.
+Over the next decade, he developed a reputation as one of the

-scholars.
-At his retirement after thirty-two years of leadership, Reynolds left
+state's most active scholars.
+At his retirement after thirty-two years of

-a legacy of new buildings, increased endowment, outstanding faculty members
+leadership, Reynolds left a legacy of new buildings, increased endowment,

 Read more about President Reynolds